jim-collier/x9git/project/backlog.md

 #### Done - Bugs

+- ✅ The SSH identity line named the local login instead of the account being acted as.
+	- It asked `ssh -G` about the bare host.
+With no user in the target, ssh answers with the OS login name, so a push as `t00mietum` displayed as `collierjr@github.com`.
+Reported from the field.
+	- That value is neither of the two real ones: the connect user is `git`, and the account is whatever the key authenticates as.
+On a personal machine it looks plausible enough to be believed, which is worse than showing nothing.
+	- The probe now uses the connect target, so an explicit user in the remote URL is honored the way git honors it.
+Host alias resolution is unaffected - the user part only overrides `User` in `~/.ssh/config`.
+	- The line also leads with the account now, resolved by asking the host.
+That is what it existed to answer; the connect user is identical for every GitHub account, and the key shown is only ssh's first readable candidate, not necessarily the one that authenticates.
+Offline it says `unknown` rather than guessing, and skips the round trip.
+	- Every other test uses a local-path origin, which has no ssh identity, so the whole line had shipped untested.
+It now has a fake ssh that reproduces the real defaulting behavior.

 - ✅ A byte-order mark on the three PowerShell files broke both installer one-liners and direct execution.
 	- `irm` keeps the BOM, so `iex` and `[scriptblock]::Create` saw it glued to the shebang and the first line stopped being a comment.
 Both documented one-liners failed for every user, on every platform.
 Reported from the field.
 	- The same BOM sat ahead of `#!` in `bin/gitsby.ps1`, so `./gitsby.ps1` fell through to the shell instead of running.